Shrewsbury-Windle House

 Attracted by the home’s elegance and the community’s rich historic integrity, John and Ann Windle moved to Madison to purchase the house in 1948 and set about preserving its authenticity and character.
 In 1960, the couple founded Historic Madison, Inc. (HMI), an organization dedicated to preserving Madison’s substantial historic resources.
 At Ann Windle’s death in 2009, the house was bequeathed to HMI, along with an extensive 19th Century furniture and decorative arts collection.

-After first preparing a preservation plan and undertaking some overdue exterior maintenance, HMI approached the Jeffris Family Foundation in 2012 and received a $14,000 grant covering half the cost of an Historic Structure Report to guide interior restoration to allow the house to serve as a house museum events center.
+After first preparing a preservation plan and undertaking some overdue exterior maintenance, HMI approached the Jeffris Family Foundation in 2012 and received a grant covering half the cost of an Historic Structure Report to guide interior restoration to allow the house to serve as a house museum and events center.

 In 2014, HMI was invited to submit a proposal for a Capital Campaign Challenge Grant and was awarded $375,000 on condition they could raise an additional $750,000.
 That challenge was met by the end of 2015, and the restoration was completed in early 2018.